mbarzda/solid-i18next/README.md

     );
 });

-// Use modules with separate instance.
+// Use plugin with separate instance.
 // New instance must be provided to `TransProvider` with `instance` property. render(() => {
     const instance = i18next.createInstance();